brc-dd/animated-tailwindcss/README.md

 ### Disclaimer

-The animation classes this package provides are similar but not exactly same as the Animate.css utilities.
+The animation classes this package provides are similar but not the same as the Animate.css utilities.
 We have done some cleaning up and provided you with better accessibility and more consistent animations.

 ---